ESSS/esss_fix_format/README.rst

 Note:

-If executed from the root environment (or another environment) isort could classify wrongly some modules, so, you should install and run it from the same environment you're using for your project.
+If executed from the root environment (or another environment) isort will classify modules incorrectly, so you should install and run it from the same environment you're using for your project.

 Usage